YuJ-Li/MsPacman/Readme.txt

 By default it will test the trained model 1 time, to test other functionalities or to train the model please see below:

 Game Board dispaly:
-By default, the game Board would be displayed, if you want to disable it to accelerate the training or testing process, go to line 511, set ale.setBool("display_screen", True) to False.
+By default, the game Board would not be displayed, if you want to enable it to accelerate the training or testing process, go to line 564, set ale.setBool("display_screen", False) to True.

 Random seed:
-By default, the game would run on a random seed, if you have a specific test to train or to test, uncomment line 506 and change the number to the seed number that you want to test.
+By default, the game would run on a random seed, if you have a specific test to train or to test, uncomment line 559 and change the number to the seed number that you want to test.

 Navigate to the main function:
 1. If you want to see the performance of the trained model, simply run test(number_of_test), a graph will be plotted if the number_of_test >= 10; by default it will test 1 time.